ManpreetShorthillsAI/Assignment_3-Linux_and_Sql-/README.md

 Linux and SQL

-Each task is in its own folder with a README.md file that explains how the task was completed.
+Each task is in its own folder with a README.md file.